Kendamil Organic Baby Formula Review and Analysis

 Mommyhood101 independently tests and curates baby gear to help you make informed decisions.
 If you buy products through links on our site, we may earn a commission.

 Kendamil is one of the longest-running baby formula companies in Europe, founded in 1962 and sourcing fresh dairy from family farms in the famous Lake District (a UNESCO World Heritage site), and other formula ingredients from local suppliers in Somerset, Kent, and Yorkshire.

 Good News!
-Kendamil is partnering with the U.S. FDA to deliver Kendamil infant formulas to the US (over the next 6 months) as part of Operation Fly Formula!
+Kendamil has partnered with the U.S. FDA to deliver Kendamil infant formulas to the US as part of Operation Fly Formula!
 Kendamil organic is nearly impossible to find in U.S. stores, and we suggest purchasing it online.

 Kendamil has a long and consistent history of producing high-quality formulas, and in 2018 they released their first organic baby formula.
 And they didn't cut any corners, providing the first whole cream and palm oil-free infant formula on the European market.